 Art and literature were developing fast and were standardized.
 Calligraphy and painting of scenery became widespread on bamboo scrolls or on canvas.
 Music Bureau was collecting chants and poems from ordinary people and saving them in written form on bamboo panels.
 Sima Qian wrote first history book about history of China that dates from legends to Han period.
 It is considered as only reliable source of Chinese history between legends and emperor Wu of Han dynasty.
 Also first written evidence of Tao Te Qing dates from this period.

 Han era was very significant for developing of philosophy and religion.
 When its about Taoism it experienced big expansion and organization.
 Firstly it got more supporters among peasants.
 Since it included rituals and beliefs that date several thousand years it was attractive to them to identify themselves in Taoist teaching.
 Reasons for that were rituals of worship that they practiced and also their closeness to nature.
-Concept of yin yang respected by Taoists dates from periods of Shang dynasty.
+Concept of yin yang respected by Taoists dates from periods of Shang dynasty and even earlier.
 Emperors who were guided by Taoist ideas such as Liu Bang and Wen Di contributed significantly to improvement of living conditions of peasants such as reduction of taxes and appreciating their work.
 First Taoist larger organized movement with clergy appeared in first half of 2nd century when Zhang Daoling formed “Way of Five Pecks of Rice”.
 According to Legend Zhang Daoling had a dream in which Lao Tzu appeared and told him to lead people of the virtue.
 Condition for joining was to accept Taoist dogma and give 5 pecks of rice.
 Later it was changed to name “Way of Celestial Masters” In mountains of Sichuan province they functioned as secret organization living isolated and peaceful life.
 Only people of virtue could join.
 Because of poor situation and eunuch tyranny in 170ies Way of Celestial Masters called for ordinary people and peasants to join them in newly formed theocratic state.
 It exercised sovereignty in areas of todays Sichuan province.
 Name of state was Way of Celestial Masters and their aim was to establish equality among all people and achieve eternal peace within its borders.
 They prohibited violence on any kind of being.
 They even prohibited animal sacrificing as part of rituals.
 They offered help to hungry and poor by putting fresh food on some stands in towns and villages.
 There were many freedoms given to peasants including sexual freedoms as Taoist teaching was very open towards sex and considered it as natural thing and connection of yin and yang.
 Government officials were priests.
 Higher ranking priest took higher position in apparatus.
 On top was Celestial Master who by tradition had to be from lineage of First Celestial Master.
 This point and other negative things can give us reason to question legitimacy of Taoist state and theocracies in general.
 Taoist teaching focuses on individual and his own experience and one or few priests cannot guide masses who didn’t found themselves in Taoism as much as they did and perceive it differently Also imposing obligatory collective prayer isn’t productive for society as not whole population can have same spiritual feelings and need to pray as others.
 There is always question of legitimacy in theocracies why and how supreme leader is blessed by divine power in order to govern the land?
 Because of that theocracies cant be legitimate regimes.
 If clergy controls state apparatus it can easily manipulate people and abuse them claiming divine right and in name of higher power.
 Among worst examples of theocracies in Asia is Tibetan Buddhist theocracy that exploited and tortured people severely.
 Another question is how religious authorities can legitimately punish criminals guided by spiritual morality not state law.
 Because of that reason in world we need secular state whether its single party system established by party that has legitimacy from people which won civil war like in China or if there is elected government like in some other countries directly by people.
 So in this case legitimacy is based on will of people and government represents people and aims to make their lives as best as possible and foster development of country.
 Government that is supported by people and that does in favor of people is legitimate one.
 Laws should be secular and free from influence of any religious sect.
 Religion as any other belief should be personal one and within religious communities such as monasteries, churches of temples there can be agreement on religious rules binding only for members of community.
 Other citizens can choose which religion to practice or not and they are free to choose how much they want of religion can as much as they want practice religion and how they feel to do about it.
 On another hand those who don’t want don’t have to and are free to live the way they want.

 Taoist state ceased to exist in 215 when Cao Cao annexed it into territory controlled by him.
 However leader of that state Zhang Lu wasn’t killed but was treated well by Cao Cao a Chancellor and General of imperial army.
 This was a lesson to Taoist sect not to create theocracies anymore but to follow real teaching.
 Way of Celestial Masters continued to operate as secret sect without territories but focused on living in nature and building temples and didn’t interfere anymore in state affairs.
 Focus was more on abilities not lineage but Celestial Master stayed as nominal tittle.
 Movement fell apart on more smaller Taoist sects.
 Further about development of Taoism will be in other chapters.